 Selling your home?
 Keep an eye on the costs, especially real estate commission rates.
-Typically, commission comes to around 5% of your home's sale price, slightly below the national average.
+A 5% commission is often considered a discount compared to the old 6% standard, yet it’s still below the national average.
 Here’s what you need to know about 5% commission realtors:

 - Similarly, our study found that most sellers (71%) who worked with an agent paid 5% or more in commission.[1]

-💰 Get a 1.5% listing fee — no negotiating required
+💰 Get a 1.5% listing fee and save thousands — no negotiating required

 How 5% realtor commission works